 Your nonprofit organization has received donations.
 Fantastic news!
 But… do you need to concern yourself with the state’s fundraising registration process?
 You see words like charitable solicitation, but what does that mean?
-What actions give rise to a nonprofit to a nonprofit needing to register with their state’s (or other state’s) Division of Charities?
+What actions give rise to a nonprofit needing to register with their state’s (or other state’s) Division of Charities?
 People often wonder if they raised enough money for their nonprofit.
 But, if they raised it in a particular way, does that show a need to register?

 A charitable solicitation is a request for a contribution intended for charitable purposes, and it doesn’t really matter how the request for the donation is presented.
 The “ask” can simply be an email, written as a piece of direct mail, or even in a newsletter.
 It can also be a verbal request made in front of a group of people in an auditorium or to an individual.
 Or, it can be an advertisement, a social media post, or even a call-to-action on your website like a donate button.

 Having a fundraising event?
 Maybe a dinner, an auction, or some type of game or tournament – it’s most likely these are considered a solicitation as well, even if it is program-related.
 Overall, if there is an “ask” for a donation, regardless of how many people, it is considered a solicitation.

 Buzz!
 Time’s up.
 The answer is REGISTER.
 Each of the 41 states that require charities to register in order to solicit donations expects registration to proceed any fundraising activity.

 Now, nonprofits are only required to register in states where they are actively soliciting.
 We get asked by clients all the time if they should go ahead and register in every state, and our opinion is usually, no, you shouldn’t.
 Charitable solicitation registrations can be a lot to keep up with when you start adding multiple states to your list, especially if you’re doing it by yourself.
 Every state has different requirements, and registering without a plan can lead to more trouble than just a headache.